-Collected and consumed for centuries, hash is a type of extremely potent cannabis concentrate that can be inhaled or eaten.
+Collected and consumed for centuries, hash is a type of extremely potent cannabis concentrate that can be smoked, vaped, or eaten in edibles.
 Hash, also known as hashish, is made from the resinous glands of the female cannabis plant, called trichomes.

 What is Hash?

-Hash is a cannabis concentrate made from collected trichomes, found primarily on the flower tops of female cannabis plants.
+Hash is a cannabis concentrate made from collected trichomes, found primarily on the flowering tops of female cannabis plants.

-Hash also contains a higher concentration of terpenes, the essential oils that work synergistically with cannabinoids to enhance cannabis’s balancing properties.
+Hash also contains a higher concentration of terpenes, the essential oils that work synergistically with cannabinoids to enhance cannabis’s effects.
 Terpenes are also responsible for giving marijuana its pungent, aromatic distinctions.